dassusovan/Combinations/README.md

 # Combinations
 Its a chrome extensions
-- Cookie delete
+:one: Cookie delete
-- Set Alarm
+:two: Set Alarm
-- Color picker
+:three: Color picker